4hscream14204/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/opmode/autonmous/readme.md

-This is the location for all auto code
+This is the location for all autonomous code.
 //  hehehe goburr